Installing & Setting up the Symfony Framework

 $ cd my-project/ $ composer require sec-checker

-From now on, this command will be run automatically whenever you install or update any dependency in the application.
+From now on, this utility will be run automatically whenever you install or update any dependency in the application.
 If a dependency contains a vulnerability, you'll see a clear message.

 The Symfony Demo Application is a fully-functional application that shows the recommended way to develop Symfony applications.
 It's a great learning tool for Symfony newcomers and its code contains tons of comments and helpful notes.